 To keep our brains healthy:

-- Drink alcohol in line with government recommendations.
+- reduce alcohol consumption in line with government recommendations.

-- Keep blood glucose in check if you have diabetes type 2.
+- keep blood glucose in check if you have type 2 diabetes.

-- Stay connected and do hobbies you enjoy.
+- keep socially active by spending time with people and do hobbies you enjoy.

 If you have concerns about your dementia risk or any of the risk factors mentioned here you can speak to your doctor about managing them.
-You can find out more about reducing your risk of dementia here.
+You can find out more about reducing your risk of dementia here or by clicking the button below.

 Some research studies have found several genes linked to a higher risk of DLB, including a known risk gene for Alzheimer’s.
 While these discoveries help us to understand more about the disease, having one of these risk genes does not mean you will definitely go on to develop it.
 There is no test available on the NHS for risk genes associated with DLB or Alzheimer’s.
 This is because carrying a risk gene does not mean you will go on to develop the condition due to other contributing risk factors like age and lifestyle.

-For more information on genetics and dementia visit our page here.
+For more information on genes and dementia visit our page here or click the button below.

 Dementia with Lewy bodies